 The GMC has provided guidance on the management of absences from training and their effect on a trainee's CCT date.
-The GMC guidance states that within each 12-month period where a trainee has been absent for a total of 14 days or more (when a trainee would normally be at work), a review to determine if the trainee's CCT date should be extended is triggered.
-The absence includes all forms of absence such as sickness, maternity, compassionate paid/unpaid leave, etc., but does not include study or annual leave or prospectively approved out-of-programme training/research.
-The administration of the absence and any extension to training will be undertaken by the relevant deanery in consultation with the relevant College/Faculty where necessary.
-The GMC supports the deaneries implementing this guidance flexibly to reflect the nature and timing of the absence and its effect on the individual's competence.
+The GMC guidance states that within each 12-month period where a trainee has been absent for a total of 14 days or more (when they would normally be at work), a review to determine if the trainee's CCT date should be extended is triggered.
+The absence includes all forms of absence such as sickness, maternity, compassionate paid/unpaid leave, etc. but does not include study or annual leave or prospectively approved out-of-programme (OOP) training/research.
+The administration of the absence and any extension to training will be undertaken by the relevant deanery in consultation with the relevant college/faculty where necessary.
+The GMC supports the deaneries implementing this guidance flexibly to reflect the nature and timing of the absence, and the effect of the absence on the individual's competence.
 Each trainee's circumstances will be considered on an individual basis and any changes to the CCT date will reflect the trainee's demonstration of competence.